cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ```
 graphRelaySync( Relay, peerID, chainID, null, selector(field:=`ChainID`contractAMTroot));
 ```
-8. mining by following the most difficult chain: if received `ChainID`ContractResultStateRoot/`ChainID`contractAMTroot shows a more difficult chain, then verify this chain's transactions for ONEWEEK range.
+8. mining by following the most difficult chain: if received `ChainID`ContractResultStateRoot/`ChainID`contractAMTroot shows a more difficult chain than `ChainID`SafetyContractResultStateRoot/`ChainID`contractAMTroot/`difficulty`, then verify this chain's transactions for ONEWEEK range.
+OR, local time passed 3 blocks time, means too few miners, than verify this chain for aone week.  难度更高，或者出块时间超过3倍
 9. If verification succesful, levelDB_update(`ChainID`SafetyContractResultStateRoot, `ChainID`ContractResultStateRoot), go to step (5) to get a new state prediction; Else go to step (7)
 10. if network-disconnected from internet 48 hours, go to step (1).
 ## C. File Downloader